Skip to Main Content

 Projects

-This project aims to expand upon the limited library of detection and response strategies available regarding active shooter attacks.
-The objective is to create an algorithm and user-configurable software application capable of extending insights gained from collected data to optimize crisis response strategies.
-Developing new strategies will help researchers effectively create training modules, evaluate buildings, and provide crisis response guidance to civilians and law enforcement.
+This project aimed to expand upon the limited library of detection and response strategies available regarding active shooter attacks.
+The objective was to create an algorithm and user-configurable software application capable of extending insights gained from collected data to optimize crisis response strategies.
+Developing new strategies intended to help researchers effectively create training modules, evaluate buildings, and provide crisis response guidance to civilians and law enforcement.

 Join Our Newsletter